sixteenbit/generator-scratch/app/templates/theme/README.md

 ## Browsersync

-Run `grunt server` to sync your browsers as well as watch for chnages in files.
+Run `grunt server` to sync your browsers as well as watch for changes in files.

 ## Production